bderieg/kinemetry_ETG_disks/README.md

 - velmap_filename
 - fluxmap_filename

-and the following optional keys
+and the following optional kinemetry parameters (see documentation there)
 - ntrm
 - scale
 - x0